Zwemvest/kingmaker/docs/Creatures/Individuals/Jamandi-Aldori.md

 # Jamandi Aldori
 Jamandi [[Aldori-Swordlords|Aldori]], [[Aldori-Swordlords|Swordlord]] of [[Restov]], is a famed [[half-elf]] practitioner of the [[Aldori-Swordlords|Aldori]] school of dueling.
 She heavily advocates for [[Restov]] to expand their power to reduce, or even eliminate, their dependence on [[Brevoy]].

+Jamandi Aldori's upbringing in [[Restov]] could have ensured her a safe and relaxed life as one of that city's nobles, but her restlessness and frustration with “meddling” from the north increasingly pushed her away from the aristocratic lifestyle.
+She quickly mastered the art of the Aldori sword, and over the years has become one of [[Restov]]'s most well-known [[Aldori-Swordlords|swordlords]], in part due to her skill in dueling, but of late as a result of her increasingly obvious pushes to expand [[Restov]]'s power in directions that minimize reliance upon the rest of [[Brevoy]].
+Beyond organizing the push into the [[Stolen-Lands|Stolen Lands]] and her desire to foster a new ally to the south, she hopes some day to found additional dueling schools beyond [[Brevoy]]'s borders where the Aldori style can be taughta pursuit that not all of her peers equally approve of.

-Jamandi Aldori is the current head of the [[Aldori-Swordlords|Aldori Swordlords]] in [[Brevoy]], and a major leader of the separatist movement.
+Jamandi Aldori is the current Swordlord of Restov of the [[Aldori-Swordlords|Aldori Swordlords]] in [[Brevoy]], and a major leader of the separatist movement.
 She is well-acquainted with the Restovic gentry and has an adopted son named Kassil who she has trained in the sword.

 During her youth, Jamandi was involved in an ill-fated mission to the [[Stolen-Lands|Stolen Lands]] to dispose of a bandit gang.
 Although the group succeeded in uprooting the gang and killing it's monstrous leader, most of the group died with Jamandi and Ezvanki Keeg being the only survivors.